Chapters | Links |

 95 #43

-At 14,000 feet in elevation, climbing up and out of the Dashing Valley was a formidable task.
+At 14,000 feet in elevation, climbing up and out of the Dashing Valley is a formidable task.

 95 #44 & #45